thatfuckingbird/hydownloader/README.md

 * Finish the importer script
 * Mass reverse lookup (SauceNAO + local db)
 * When using the API, "run_tests" and other long lasting actions should run in a separate worker thread
+* Statistics: time spent downloading (in a given time interval)

 Maybe: